The Best Blogging Platforms Compared

 - Built-In Audience: Medium has a large, engaged readership.

-- Minimalist Design: Focus on writing without distractions.
+- Simple Interface: Focus on writing without distractions.

 Pros: